Nyveon/malla-fcfm/README.md

 - [ ] Hide/show 0 credit courses.
 - [ ] Semester alternating color.
 - [ ] Combine same-code courses into one card.
+- [ ] Fix: On mobile you can selected multiple courses

 ### Mallas